-- (B) The Application is submitted after the Application submission deadline (time or date); is missing multiple parts of the Application; or has a Material Deficiency; or - (C) For any Development utilizing Housing Tax Credits or Tax-Exempt Bonds: - (i) at the time of Application or at any time during the two-year period preceding the date the Application Round begins (or for Tax-Exempt Bond Developments any time during the two-year period preceding the date the Application is submitted to the Department), the Applicant or a Related Party is or has been a person covered by Tex.
-Gov't Code, §2306.6703(a)(1); - (ii) if the Application is represented or communicated about by a Person that would prompt the violations covered by Tex.
-Gov't Code §2306.6733; or - (iii) the Applicant proposes to replace in less than 15 years any private activity bond financing of the Development described by the Application, unless the exceptions in Tex.
-Gov't Code §2306.6703(a) (2) are met.
+- (B) tthe The Application is submitted after the Application submission deadline (time or date); is missing multiple parts of the Application; or has a Material Deficiency; or - (C) ffor For any Development utilizing Housing Tax Credits or Tax-Exempt Bonds: - (i) at the time of Application or at any time during the two-year period preceding the date the Application Round begins (or for Tax-Exempt Bond Developments any time during the two-year period preceding the date the Application is submitted to the Department), the Applicant or a Related Party is or has been a person covered by Tex.
+Gov't Code, §2306.6703(a)(1)(ii) i or or§2306.6733;): - (ii) if the Application is represented or communicated about by a Person that would prompt the violations covered by Tex.
+Gov't Code §2306.6733; - (ii) the Applicant proposes to replace in less than fifteen (15) years 15years any private activity bond financing of the Development described by the Application, unless the exceptions in Tex.
+Gov't Code, \$2306.6703(a)(2) of the are met.

-§11.203 Public Notifications. (§2306.6705(9))
+§11.203 Public Notifications (§2306.6705(9))

 A certification, as provided in the Application, that the Applicant met the requirements and deadlines identified in paragraphs (1) - (3) of this section must be submitted with the Application.
-For Applications utilizing Competitive Housing Tax Credits, notifications must not be older than three months from the first day of the Application Acceptance Period.
-For Tax-Exempt Bond Developments and Direct Loan Applications, notifications must not be older than three months prior to the date the complete Application is submitted.
+For Applications utilizing Competitive Housing Tax Credits, notifications must not be older than three (3) months from the first day of the Application Acceptance Period.
+For Tax-Exempt Bond Developments and Direct Loan Applications, notifications and proof thereof must not be older than three (3) months prior to the date Parts 5 and 6 of the Application are submitted, and for all other Applications no older than three (3) months prior to the date the complete Application is submitted.
 If notifications were made in order to satisfy requirements of pre-application submission (if applicable to the program) for the same Application, then no additional notification is required at Application.
 However, re-notification is required by all Applicants who have submitted a change from pre-application to Application that reflects a total Unit increase of greater than 10% or a 5% increase in density (calculated as units per acre) as a result of a change in the size of the Development Site.
-In addition, should the jurisdiction of the official holding any position or role described in paragraph (2) of this section change between the submission of a pre- application and the submission of an Application, Applicants are required to notify the new entity no later than the Full Application Delivery Date.
+In addition, should the person holding any position or role described in paragraph (2) of this section change between the submission of a pre-application and the submission of an Application, Applicants are required to notify the new person no later than the Full Application Delivery Date.